-Though policies restricting offline shopping during the global pandemic have spurred the latest growth in demand for virtual fitting room solutions, the technology isn’t simply targeted at replacing brick-and-mortar experiences.
+Though policies restricting offline shopping during the global pandemic have spurred the adoption of AR and VR, particularly the increased demand for virtual fitting rooms solutions, the technology isn’t simply targeted at replacing brick-and-mortar experiences with virtual stores.

 Here are some other benefits retailers derive from virtual fitting room apps.

 We’re used to tech manufacturers like Samsung, Apple, Huawei, and others putting their products on display and allowing customers to hold them in their hands.

 Want to build an AR app for retail?
 We’re ready to help!

 HQSoftware has a team of skilled professionals ready to tackle the project.
 Let’s talk!